Technology to Make Your Business Flourish Without Breaking the Bank

 Applications

 A computer without software is an expensive box.
 Computer and smartphone software can range in price from free to wildly expensive.
 Luckily, most computers come with a word processing suite.
 For example, the Chromebook is equipped with Google Drive, which has all the common functions of Microsoft Office.
 For smartphones, the Google and Apple stores have a large selection of business applications.
-The Clear app is a good for time management software because for under $10, you can manage the responsibilities of your staff no matter where they may be.
+The Clear app is a good time management software because for under $10, you can manage the responsibilities of your staff no matter where they may be.

 Cloud Access